roadpilot/project-five-react-redux/spec.md

 Later on, you will be ready to create the database schema and application models corresponding to this domain.

 ## Build resources
-rails g resource User username:string password_digest:string --no-test-framework
+rails g resource User username:string name:string password_digest:string --no-test-framework
     seeds
     test in console
 rails g resource Game --no-test-framework